Grand Slam (Philippines): Philippine Basketball League

-The term "Grand Slam" has also come into local usage, in which a team/person wins at least three consecutive championships (see "three-peat").
 In the defunct Philippine Basketball League (PBL), a Grand Slam could be won because the amateur league also has a three-conference format similar to that of the PBA.
 The Stag Pale Pilseners led by future Barangay Ginebra San Miguel players Marlou Aquino and Bal David won the PBL version of the Grand Slam in the league's 1995–96 season, coached by Alfrancis Chua the Stags dominated the said Season.